HTTPArchive/almanac.httparchive.org/src/content/en/2019/css.md

 ```<bar chart of 02_42b-f>```

 ## Media Queries
-Media queries let CSS hook into various system level variables in order to adapt appropriately for the visiting user.
-Some of these queries could handle print styles, projector screen styles, and viewport/screensize.
+Media queries let CSS hook into various system-level variables in order to adapt appropriately for the visiting user.
+Some of these queries could handle print styles, projector screen styles, and viewport/screen size.
 For a long time, media queries were primarily leveraged for their viewport knowledge.
-Designers and developers could adapt their layouts based on small screens, large screens, etc. Later, the web started bringing more and more capabilities and queries, insomuch media queries now account for accessibility features on top of viewport features.
+Designers and developers could adapt their layouts based on small screens, large screens, an so forth.
+Later, the web started bringing more and more capabilities and queries, meaning media queries can now manage accessibility features on top of viewport features.

 ### Number of Media Queries Per Page
 A good place to start with Media Queries, is just about how many are used per page?
 How many different moments or contexts does the average page feel they want to respond to?